C. T. STRYKER®

 I was paying attention.

-Over the years the garden became more than a place to gather flowers and veggies.
+than a place to gather flowers and veggies.

 It became a teacher.

-It showed me that everything is connected, and life moves in cycles far deeper than what we see on the surface.
+and life moves in cycles far deeper

 a degree in Landscape Architecture and Horticulture from Temple University,